Koed00/django-whoshere/README.md

 ##Configuration
 No configuration is needed but these settings are provided for convenience:

 - `WHOSHERE_TIMEOUT=300`
-Sets the timeout on when users are considered idle.
+Sets the timeout for user activity.
 Defaults to 300 seconds.
 - `WHOSHERE_LABEL='Active Users'`
 Overrides the admin link label.
 Defaults to 'Active Users'